jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 ### Installing Ruby

 Ruby is installed by default on OSX.
-Nonetheless, here is the process I follow to install Ruby or update the version installed on your machine.
+Nonetheless, here is the process I follow to install Ruby or update the version installed on my machine.

 If you are running Windows, your best bet is probably [Ruby Installer](http://rubyinstaller.org).
 After installing it, just install the Jekyll gem like specified below.